alan-turing-institute/open-research-community-management/project-management/1-1-meetings/Anne-Lee-Steele/weekly-meetings.md

 #### What would you like to work on next week?
 * I really need to reserve all of next week to work on more of the technical side of the project.
 There's so much important work and labor there that I need time to dig into.
 * Learn about the Fireside workflow
+* Start working on the project update from AB

 #### Where do you need help?
 * I was thinking that it could be great to get a transcription software, where I can record the chats I'm having with people, and upload the audio to a service (like Amberscript) so I can categorise findings more easily (instead of taking notes during the call - which can be distracting).
 What do you think?